Student Awards and Honors

 This prize was established to honor Katherine Skinner and her many accomplishments, to support her love of education, to promote her passion to improve lives through scientific research, and to recognize her special interest in improving women’s health and health care.
 It is awarded annually to a student at Boston University School of Public Health who has shown dedication to the study of women’s health issues.

-The John Snow, Inc. Award in Global Health
+The John Snow, Inc. Award in International Health

 This award is in recognition of capacity for original thinking and inspiring others to think; vision, leadership, and leadership potential; academic achievement; outstanding practicum or community service; and active participation in courses and activities as an SPH student.
-The award is sponsored by John Snow Inc. to support SPH and acknowledge an outstanding student’s achievement and potential to contribute to international public health.
+The award acknowledges an outstanding student’s achievement and potential to contribute to international public health.

 Leonard Glantz Award for Academic Excellence